 To apply for NHS Continuing Healthcare Funding, your parent must be assessed as having a ‘primary health need’, and have a complex medical condition and ongoing care needs.
 Not everyone with a long-term condition or disability is eligible for healthcare funding.

-In the first instance speak to your parent’s GP, Clinical Commissioning Group or their social worker to arrange for them to have an NHS continuing healthcare assessment.
+In the first instance speak to your parent’s GP, the hospital discharge team, or their social worker to arrange for them to have an NHS continuing healthcare assessment.

 The qualifying criteria for continuing care funding is ‘needs based’.

 There are other healthcare packages available, which involve some care from the NHS, should your parent not qualify for full NHS continuing healthcare funding, but have been assessed as requiring care or nursing needs.